markusdosch/essentialmunich/README.md

 ### Concerts

 - Notable concert halls and areas are the Gasteig (mostly for classical music), Zenith, Muffathalle, Tonhalle, Backstage
+- [Bayerische Staatsoper](https://www.staatsoper.de) is is the largest opera house in Germany & offers regular opera, ballet, and orchestra performances.

 ## Day trips